zumbov2/findR/README.md

 devtools::install_github("zumbov2/findR")
 ```
 ## Example `findRscript`
 Hmm, I've used the [circlize package](https://cran.r-project.org/web/packages/circlize/index.html) before, but I can't remember where or when!
-I apply `findRscript` to my R directory.
+I apply `findRscript` to the main directory of my R projects.

 ```
 library(findR)